Online Deed Preparation

 An Arizona beneficiary deed form—also known as an Arizona transfer-on-death deed form or Arizona TOD deed form—is a type of deed authorized by statute to pass Arizona real estate to designated beneficiaries on the death of an owner.
 An Arizona beneficiary deed for works the same way as a TOD designation on a bank account.
 The owner simply designates someone to inherit the property when the owner dies.
 During the owner’s life, the owner retains complete control over the property and can revoke the beneficiary designation.

-Arizona is one a handful of states—including Colorado and Missouri—that use the term beneficiary deed to refer to a deed that designates a beneficiary to inherit property at death.
+Arizona is one a handful of states—including Arkansas, Colorado, and Missouri—that use the term beneficiary deed to refer to a deed that designates a beneficiary to inherit property at death.
 Most other states use the term transfer-on-death deed or TOD deed to refer to the same instruments.
 Illinois uses the term transfer-on-death instrument and Nevada uses the term deed upon death.
 These terms all refer to the same type of deed form.

 A few states recognize a deed form called an enhanced life estate or lady bird deed.
 Like a beneficiary deed form, a lady bird deed form is used to avoid probate at death without sacrificing control during life.
 But lady bird deeds are not authorized by statute and differ in significant ways from beneficiary deeds.
 Even though beneficiary deeds serve the same purpose as lady bird deeds, they are not the same deed form and shouldn’t be confused with each other.